-Keunnan feels that "the main function of the Senate is control include academic courses to help in aiding the Center's training program, as well as a training of the finances of student government.
+Keunnan feels that "the main function of the Senate is control of the finances of student government.
 It is important since it's the kids' money that people who are representative of the students have a say in how it's spent."
 Keunnan wants the Senbeing submitted for Senate ap-